Mexico Dress Code

-Men usually wear conservative gray, navy, dark blue or brown suits, white or light blue well-pressed shirts and conservative plain ties or ties with small patterns.
-Your highly polished shoes should be classic in dark colors matching the outfit.
+Men usually wear conservative grey, navy, dark blue or brown suits, white or light blue well-pressed shirts and conservative plain ties or ties with small patterns.
+Your highly polished shoes should be classic in dark colours matching the outfit.

-Women should wear a dress or classic skirt lengths and blouse in blue or pastel colors with black or brown leather shoes.
+Women should wear a dress or classic skirt lengths and blouse in blue or pastel colours with black or brown leather shoes.
 Closed flat shoes or moderately high-heels are recommended.

-Avoid eye-catching accessories and wear only discreet jewelry.
+Avoid eye-catching accessories and wear only discreet jewellery.
 Usually wear just a wedding ring or engagement ring.
 A light amount of makeup is fine.
-It is preferable for women to look simple, without much jewelry or accessories.
+It is preferable for women to look simple, without much jewellery or accessories.

 Dress for the job you want, not for the job you have

 Caps, bandannas, shorts, tennis shoes, running shoes, sweats, unkempt clothes, jeans, singlets, sandals, open-toed shoes and thongs are never acceptable.

 If the wind was blowing, comb your hair before making the first contact at the reception.

 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.